-Majority of the new tourist routes are perched at a height of 14,000 feet and above.
+The majority of the new tourist routes are perched at a height of 14,000 feet and above.
 Moreover, they are desolate wind-swept terrain and are accessible by fairly dirt or motorable roads.
 Interestingly, these roads run along the Chinese border on some stretches.

-However, in order to ensure safety and security of the visitors, the permission may indicate a small restriction on night stays.
+However, in order to ensure the safety and security of the visitors, permission may indicate a small restriction on night stays.
 Trekkers will not be allowed to spend the night on any of the trekking trails.
 But, people can avail the benefits of night stays on some tourist routes.

 Analyzing the rising demand from the natives who wish to avail the benefit of tourism, the district administration is striving to open up more areas.
 The summer season this year witnessed around three lakh tourists in Ladakh.

-The boom in tourism has led to visible economic prosperity in Man-Merak areas along the Pangong Tso and Nubra and Leh in the north.
+The boom in tourism has led to visible economic prosperity in Man-Merak areas along with the Pangong Tso and Nubra and Leh in the north.

 The measure taken follows the success of several tourism initiatives that are part of the PM’s development package – 2015 for the state.
 The reason behind opening up new routes is to boost the economic activity and enhance tourism in Ladakh.

 The state government is advised by the home ministry to form a coordination committee at the district level.
-The committee is to be chaired by the Leh deputy commissioner and will be including the representatives of Jammu & Kashmir police, Army, ITBP and other security agencies.
+The committee is to be chaired by the Leh deputy commissioner and will be including the representatives of the Jammu & Kashmir police, Army, ITBP, and other security agencies.
 To ensure smooth management of the new as well as existing routes, the committee shall meet once in three months.